-The programme has been developed for un-promoted staff with two or more years teaching experience.
+This programme has been developed for classroom practitioners with two or more years teaching experience.

 This course involves tutorials and blended learning with participants undertaking a small school based research project.
-Participants are also involved in a range of activities including a self-evaluation exercise, peer observation, elearning, mentoring meetings and personal reflection of relevant literature.
-Support will be provided by the course facilitator and a senior member of staff acting as mentor.
+Participants are also involved in a range of activities including a self-evaluation exercise, peer observation, e-learning, mentoring meetings and personal reflection of relevant literature.
+Support will be provided by the course facilitator and a member of the school Senior Leadership Team.

-There are six taught session one of which is a Saturday covering the following topics:
+There are six taught sessions, one of which is a Saturday, covering the following topics:

 - Understanding & Developing Yourself as a Leader